 "A defendant was charged with resisting arrest for unlawfully intentionally prevented and obstructed an officer from effecting transportation by using force against the officer, namely by PLACING HIS FOOT IN THE DOORWAY"

-The defendant argued that he was pushed from the back or behind by the...
+The defendant argued that he was pushed from the back or...
 Read more »

 There are statutory and common law defenses that apply to this.
 Specifically, Penal Code 9.31(c) sets out two statutory defenses to resisting.
 You will want to consult with a criminal defense attorney who practices in the jurisdiction the offense arises out of to discuss the specifics of your case...Read more »